justinpombrio/synless/doc/walkthrough.md

 screen if you scrolled to a different part of the program), then you could search for this string and find it.
 But that's not how search works!
 There are two reasons it doesn't work like this:

-- Synless literally does not store the text of the whole document.
-(And we worry that doing so would destroy its performance.)
+- Synless does not store the text of the whole document.
 - While Synless won't have screen reader support any time soon, it will one day.
 And on that day, the navigation and editing commands with a screen reader will be exactly the same as those without.
 Since the way a document is _rendered_ may be quite different with a screen reader, the